 Earn your General Studies Associates Degree in as little as a year

 Don’t let expenses drag on for years.
-By earning 15 credits each semester, you will complete your degree in less time and for less money than students taking fewer credits per semester because you pay the same amount of tuition and fees if you take 11-18 credits, so taking more credits is like getting college credit free!
+By earning 15 credits each semester, you will complete your degree in less time and for less money than students taking fewer credits per semester.
+Full-time tuition is charged for an 11-18 credit load, so you pay the same tuition for 15 credits as you would for 11.
+That means taking more credits is like getting college credit free!
 Also, WSU was nationally ranked as one of the top 20 low-cost colleges with graduates who earn high starting salaries (ACO, 2013).
 Eligible students may qualify for financial aid and/or scholarships.
 Visit weber.edu/financialaid for more information.

 Finish your degree sooner!